mauropasse/design/articles/events_executor.md

 ![Events Execution](../img/events_executor/execution.png)

+The `EventsExecutor` design allows to easily extend the execution of events from a single thread to a multi thread one, simply by creating new threads whenever an entity has to be executed.

 ### Cleanup and ownership

 The `EventsExecutor` should not keep ownership of the nodes and of the entities that are associated to it.